 In my first career — I was a Social Studies teacher – I had a mentor who taught me so much.
 He was my Science partner in a teamed teaching environment at a middle school.
 Rick is about 20 years older than me.
-He had another career in advertising prior to teaching and started his second career at age 40.
-He can weave stories for his classroom that would keep students engaged and often laughing.
-(I suppose he did the same for me and many other adults, too.)
+He had another career in advertising prior to teaching and started his second career at about age 40.
+Rick can weave stories for his classroom that would keep students engaged for the entire class, and often laughing.
 He has retired now but oh my, he was such an excellent teacher.

 His requests also usually included the words “I could use your help.”
 Rick later coached me to not ask someone for a favor, but instead to ask for help.
 People want to be helpful, they don’t necessarily want to do someone a favor.
 Debts to be repaid are what favors sound like while helping someone is a more human and natural thing to do.